What is Software Tool Validation?

 The framework for the validation mimics the well known process used for process validation: plan, risk assessment, requirements, protocols, results, report.

 This is all well and good if you have insight and knowledge in the object you are validating.
 But in most cases, especially for the off-the-shelf software tools, the user sees them only as black boxes.
-Setting up a comprehensive validation for a software tool without having an idea of its internal mechanism is a challenging tasks; not much for what you know, rather for what you don’t.
+Setting up a comprehensive software validation without having an idea of its internal mechanism is a challenging tasks; not much for what you know, rather for what you don’t.
 It is difficult to develop tests for unknown boundaries and unclear algorithms.
 And typically this results in significant gaps in the validation coverage.

 Recently, more mature software tool development companies have started providing pre-validated software and validation packages aimed at the medical device market.
 This is a priceless product for a medical company of any size, as it allows to demonstrate compliance using the expertise and knowledge of the developer(s) of the tool; due to their knowledge of the internal processes of the tool, they can put together a relatively lean protocol that adequately challenges the product.
 It also shows that the software tool developer has an idea about the regulatory framework of the medical device market, which may also help them design software tools that capture the key requirements so dear to the medical regulations but little known to the outside world (e.g. electronic records, electronic signatures, etc.).